 Under Users, you can see a list of predefined console users, along with Windows local and domain accounts for the Windows computers on the network.
-On the Roles page, users can be assigned one of 14 different management roles for the console, allowing very granular access.
+On the Roles page, console users can be assigned one of 15 different management roles, allowing very granular access.

 Discovery & Deployment section

 This includes various features for discovering unmanaged devices on the network, and deploying software to them.
-Discovery lets you look for devices on the network by e.g. IP address ranges or workgroup/domain membership.
+Discovery lets you look for devices on the network using various categories such as domain membership or IP address range.
 Unassigned Devices shows computers that have been found on the network but are as yet unmanaged.

 Windows Endpoint Protection Client

-When the console is first used, a deployment wizard runs, allowing you to push the endpoint software to clients over the network.
+When the console is first used, a deployment wizard runs, which guides you through the steps needed to push the endpoint software to clients over the network.
 This can be (re)run later from Discovery & Deployment\Deployment & Assignment\Quick Start Wizard.
 It is a very neat and simple process.
 The endpoint protection software could also be deployed using a systems management product or Active Directory.
 Alternatively, you can create a standalone installation package from Discovery & Deployment\Deployment & Assignment\Installation Packages.

 The Windows desktop protection application consists of a System Tray icon and program window.
-Users can run updates, and manual scans of both local and remote drives, folders or files by means of Windows Explorer’ right-click menu.
+Users can run manual scans of both local and remote drives, folders or files by means of Windows Explorer’s right-click menu.
 They can also check files for reputation in the Kaspersky Security Network, again using the Explorer context menu.
-You can hide the interface completely using the applicable policy, if you so choose.

 Malware detection scenario